notihnio/mgr/README.md

 mgr MVC PHP Framework
 ===
-Mgr framework is lightweight MVC PHP Framework which includes basic and commonly used components.
+Mgr framework is a lightweight MVC PHP Framework which includes basic and commonly used components.

 You can get it with composer